Austinmer railway station: History

 The name Austinmer came into official being in 1895.
-Originally this area was called Sidmouth.
-It was called Sidmouth after the name of the house built there by Robert Marsh Westmacott 1837.
+Originally, this area was called Sidmouth after the name of the house built there by Robert Marsh Westmacott in 1837.
 Sidmouth was the name of Robert Marsh Westmacott's hometown, in Devon, on the Channel coast of England.
-By the 1860s a small rural settlement had developed in the area and was called North Bulli.
+By the 1860s, a small rural settlement had developed in the area and was called North Bulli.
 The name changed to Austermere with the opening of the North Illawarra Coal Company's mine.
 As Sir John Leckey's estate at Moss Vale was also known by this name, the spelling Austinmere was adopted by the local newspapers in 1887.
 The name is linked to Henry Austin, one of the three Directors of the Board of the Illawarra Mining Company.
-When the railway platform was built in September 1887 the name Austinmer was placed upon it, omitting the final "e".
+When the railway platform was built in September 1887, the name Austinmer was placed upon it, omitting the final "e".

-The station opened on 1 September 1887 as a single line waiting station with an unattended single platform on the isolated Scarborough (Clifton) to Wollongong line in 1887 due to the difficulty being experienced in linking up with the Sydney to Waterfall section of the line.
+The station opened on 1 September 1887 as a single-line waiting station with an unattended single platform on the isolated Scarborough (Clifton) to Wollongong line in 1887 due to the difficulty being experienced in linking up with the Sydney to Waterfall section of the line.
 The connection was finally achieved with the single line to Waterfall being opened on 3 October 1888.

 In November 1887, the year the station was built, the "Township of Austinmer" estate, a subdivision of a portion of the property of the North Illawarra Coal Coy., at North Bulli, Parish of Southend, County of Cumberland, was advertised for sale.
-Further subdivisions took place in 1906 (Kennedy's Estate, Austinmer), in 1913 The Very Cream of Austinmer 2nd subdivision advertised as "Fronting the ocean, close to the railway station"; and in 1914 Austinmer 3rd subdivision, was similarly advertised.
+Further subdivisions took place in 1906 (Kennedy's Estate, Austinmer); in 1913 The Very Cream of Austinmer 2nd subdivision was advertised as "Fronting the ocean, close to the railway station"; and in 1914, Austinmer 3rd subdivision was similarly advertised.
 Austinmer became known in the early 20th century as a fashionable holiday resort, the "Brighton of New South Wales".

-The line was duplicated to Austinmer in 1915, resulting in the construction of the existing standard design timber buildings on each platform connected by a steel framed overbridge.
+The line was duplicated to Austinmer in 1915, resulting in the construction of the existing standard design timber buildings on each platform connected by a steel-framed overbridge.
 The works included the construction of the concrete arch overbridge for road traffic and the closure of the goods siding.
 In 1917, as part of the new Thirroul yard, the goods siding was transferred to the Nowra side of the overbridge that replaced the original level crossing at the Sydney end.